How to Paint Laminate Floors: Skip the $3K Bill and DIY It Right

 Cost

-But is cheaper really better?
-Not always.
+But is cheaper always better?
+Not necessarily.

 Possibility of a Restyle

-There are different kinds of finishing out there.
+There are different finishing options out there.

 Environmental Friendliness